 In 2024, I founded South Shore News to solve a problem I saw in local government: important decisions being made without public awareness.
 Using AI tools to process meeting transcripts and generate coverage, we're bringing transparency to 19 communities that traditional media has largely abandoned.

 I live in Whitman with my wife and daughter.
-When I'm not at work or in a town meeting, you'll find me cooking, working on home electrification projects, or researching my Nova Scotia ancestry.
+When I'm not at work or in a town meeting, you'll find me cooking, working on home electrification projects, or walking my dog.